tosti007/MMM-ProfileSwitcher/README.md

     },
     // Everyone has a custom message
     leaveMessages: {
-        "everyone": "Hey %person%, already leaving?" // %profile% will be replaced with the correct name }
+        // %profile% will be replaced with the correct name "everyone": "Hey %person%, already leaving?",
+        // I have a custom and the default message
+        //  this is not the same as everyone since we changed it "Brian": ["Bye bye!", true]
+    }
 }
 ````